amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 = Where can I change the settings of Instagram Feed plugin? =

-**Advanced Options** of Instagram Feed WD plugin allow you to modify a few global parameters, that apply to all feeds.
-Go to **Instagram Feed WD > Settings** page and click on **Advanced Options** bar to expand this toolbox.
+**Advanced Options** of Instagram Feed plugin allow you to modify a few global parameters, that apply to all feeds.
+Go to **Instagram Feed > Settings** page and click on **Advanced Options** bar to expand this toolbox.

-With **Minimal role to add and manage Feeds or Themes** option, you can select the WordPress user role which will have access to Instagram Feed WD plugin.
+With **Minimal role to add and manage Feeds or Themes** option, you can select the WordPress user role which will have access to Instagram Feed plugin.
 The user roles of higher levels will also be able to modify and manage the feeds.

 **Custom CSS** lets you write your own CSS code for your Instagram feeds.
 This is handy, in case you need to make specific changes regarding the styling of your feed.
 Whereas with **Custom Javascript** you are able to apply additional scripts.